qteatime/kate/docs/dev-manual.md

   Touch support is coming in a future version, but that'll take a while.

-- **Does your game work offline?** — If your game can't work with just the files you add to the cartridge, and needs to download or upload additional content elsewhere, Kate does not support it currently.
+- **Does your game work offline?** — If your game can't work with just the files you add to the cartridge, and needs to download or upload additional content elsewhere, you won't be able to run it on Kate.
 Restricted network access is coming in a future version, but it'll still be heavily policed to protect players' privacy and security.

 - **Does your game look reasonable in 800x480?** — Kate has a 800x480 (5:3) screen.
 Many games can be upscaled or downscaled to that size, then padded with black bars on the side.
 But if your game is designed for portrait mode, it might not have enough real screen space to make the text and graphics readable.

 - **Does your game work without dangerous APIs?** — Kate currently does not support access to microphone, camera, geolocation, and any other API that poses a privacy risk if misused.
 Some of these are planned for future versions, but there's significant work needed on ensuring that they respect players privacy and mitigate as much potential damage as possible.

-If you can answer yes to all those questions, then porting your game to Kate is reasonably straightforward.
+If you can answer yes to all those questions, then porting your game to Kate should be possible.
 Kate offers two porting modes:

 - **Bridge-based porting**: If you have a game using standard web technologies, you can specify Bridges in your configuration and Kate will automatically patch your cartridge to translate Web API calls into Kate API calls.
-No additional effort required from you.
+So long as the existing Bridges cover all of your Web API uses, there's no additional effort required from you.

 - **Manual porting**: Some Web APIs are more powerful than the ones Kate offers, or they don't map 1:1.
 In some cases, you might need to write code that calls the Kate APIs directly, rather than the respective Web APIs.
+Or you might need to make changes to your game's code to remove a particular API usage.

 ### Basics of porting